jameswalton-tech/Open-IR-Remote/README.md

 - [Contribution guide](CONTRIBUTING.md)
 - [Project Wiki](https://github.com/jameswalton-tech/Open-IR-Remote/wiki)

-## Thanks to irdb

-[irdb](https://github.com/probonopd/irdb), maintained by probonopd and its contributors, is a great resource for discovering and reusing infrared codes.
-Its compact decoded-code CSV files are easy to inspect and contribute to, and its protocol-based approach avoids storing long timing captures when decoded parameters will do.
-Credit to that community for the database and for informing our compactness work.

-Different jobs need different information.
-An irdb code file is useful for looking up signals, but transferring a learned remote between devices can also require handset identity, stable button IDs, capture details and receiver-specific bindings.
-Some of irdb's context lives in its directory structure; a standalone transfer needs to carry that context with it.
-Open IR Remote focuses on that self-contained exchange.
-This does not make irdb unsuitable for device integrations—it means applications need an agreed mapping or additional metadata for those transfers.

-See [the comparison](docs/COMPACTNESS.md).
-This acknowledgement does not imply affiliation or endorsement, and it does not change the licence of any upstream data.

 ## Licensing

 Thanks also to [Flipper-IRDB and its contributors](https://github.com/Lucaslhm/Flipper-IRDB) for the selected community captures.
 The [import review](sources/flipper-irdb/README.md) lists source credits, licence evidence and the limits of these untested imports.